colevandersWands/precourse/12-git-and-github.md

 * start a new repo called 'notes'
 * use it to take notes & practice with git/hub

+-  include only information about github, we'll cover git in 'working locally'  -

 --- old stuff to sort ---

 * Git is a command-line application that allows you to travel through time.
 Every commit saves a complete image of your directory structure at the time of commiting (actually your staged directory structure, but whatever for now).